 Original TV Shows

 I am curious about how does it impact those company.
-Ultimately, the streaming company wants to know how much money they are able to make through the TV shows, but there is limited research available.
-Therefore, I decided to scrape Wikipedia and IMDB to construct my own data.
+Ultimately, the streaming company wants to know how much money they are able to make through the TV shows.
+Regardless all the other revenue the companies bring in because of the original(eg: winning awards, merchandise sale), this research solely focus on the popularity of the show to measure if it is successful, therefore bringing more loyal subscribers.
+So, I decided to scrape Wikipedia and IMDB to construct my own data.
 I focused my research on Netflix, Hulu, and Amazon.
 The following timeline I draw demonstrate some major events that happened in past decade.

 To dig in further into the data, I extrapolate the top ten genres that are rated the highest among the samples and the presence of original series among the world.